elifesciences/elife-flux-test/docs/upgrade-to-flux-v2.md

 # Upgrading from Fluxv1 to Fluxv1

+This document is only relevant during the migration, but is left here for posterity.

 ## High-level overview

 1. Uninstall `flux` v1 (but leave `helm-operator`) and install `flux` v2